What Every SMB Should Know About Buyer Personas

 What Elements Should I Include in a Buyer Persona?

 Buyer personas will differ based on the nature of your product or service.
-Do not download a template and blindly fill it out.
-You must carefully consider what is unique about your customers and market.
+Don’t download a template and blindly fill it out.
+Carefully consider what is unique about your customers and market.
 Below are elements that are commonly included:

 - Basic demographic information like age, gender, marital status and education level.